Citroën Basalt

 The design was previewed by the "Basalt Vision" concept car, presented in March 2024.
 The production model was unveiled on 2 August 2024, with teaser images being published early in July.

 Markets

 Brazil

 The Basalt was launched in Brazil on 2 October 2024, with three trim levels: Feel, Shine and First Edition.
 Two engine options are available: a 1.0-litre petrol and a 1.0-litre turbocharged petrol.
 At the time of its introduction, the Basalt was the cheapest SUV on sale in Brazil.

 The same month, Citroën introduces a second concept car based on the Basalt named Citroën Basalt Vision Dark Concept.
 It has a black paintwork with some red elements, referencing the Citroën GS Basalte.

+In November 2025, a third concept car is introduced, it is again named Citroën Basalt Vision Concept, but with a sportier look than the March 2024 version.

 India

 The Basalt was launched in India on 30 August 2024, with three trim levels: You, Plus and Max.
 Two engine options are available: a 1.2-litre petrol and a 1.2-litre turbocharged petrol.